Key information and deadlines can be found below.

 These offers of funding are conditional on the candidate being officially accepted as an eligible PhD candidate by the University of Cambridge.
 In practical terms, this means that after our conditional offers are made, those successful candidates will then be asked to apply via the formal University of Cambridge system.
 For a description of that formal application process, see the information on the Department of Applied Mathematics and Theoretical Physics website.

-The absolute deadline for formal applications is 16 May 2022.
+The absolute deadline for formal applications to the University of Cambridge (step 2) is 16 May 2023.

-To be clear, you can make a formal application at any time, paying the required £75.
-But we would prefer it if you would express your interest first through the CCAIM website, using the form below.
+To be clear, you can make a formal application at any time, but we would prefer it if you would express your interest first through the CCAIM website, using the form below.
 We will inform you later in the process if you subsequently need to make a formal application.

 Want to meet us before you apply?
-On 15 November, we will be hosting our first Open House for prospective PhD students.
-The virtual afternoon is for prospective students and interested parties to learn about the Centre’s PhD opportunities and upcoming research projects.
+On Tuesday 8 November, we will be hosting our Virtual Open House for prospective PhD students.
+The Open House is for prospective students and interested parties to learn about the Centre’s PhD opportunities and research projects.
 There will be opportunities to meet our Directors, learn about the application process, and hear from current students.
-Registration is now open.

 Interested?
 Submit an initial application!